-MPS VI , also known as Maroteaux-Lamy syndrome, is one of the mucopolysaccharide diseases.
+MPS IV is a mucopolysaccharide disease known as Maroteaux-Lamy Syndrome.
 It takes its name from two French Doctors, Dr. Maroteaux and Dr. Lamy, who first described the condition in 1963.
 MPS VI has a wide range of symptoms that vary in severity and can be managed and treated with enzyme replacement therapies.
 There is no cure for MPS VI.

 What causes this disease?

-There is a continuous process in the body of replacing used materials and breaking them down for disposal.
-Children with Maroteaux-Lamy are missing an enzyme which is essential in cutting up the mucopolysaccharides called dermatan sulfate.
-The incompletely broken down mucopolysaccharides remain stored in cells in the body causing progressive damage.
-Babies may show little sign of the disease, but as more and more cells become damaged, symptoms start to appear.
+The body constantly replaces used materials and breaks them down for disposal.
+MPS VI patients are missing an enzyme essential to breaking down the mucopolysaccharide dermatan sulfate.
+These materials remain stored in the body’s cells, causing progressive damage.
+Babies may show little sign of the disease, but as cells sustain damage, symptoms start to appear.

 How common are these diseases?